Issue

 Background

-4. Commit to an integrated and multi-modal approach to transportation infrastructure policy and planning.
+4. Commit to an integrated and multi-modal approach to transportation infrastructure policy and planning; and

 5. Create a policy and regulatory environment that incentivizes technological advances in the transportation sector.